Work with Flock Freight and get the most out of your logistics and supply chain management.

 - There are more female long-haul truckers than you might expect.
 In the U.S., there are over 200,000 women that drive big rigs professionally, and that figure is expected to climb in the coming years as more women become aware of the opportunity.

-- Trucks today are much better for the environment for the environment than in the past.
+- Trucks today are much better for the environment than in the past.
 It takes over 60 modern big rigs using today’s super-clean diesel to equal the emissions of a single truck produced prior to 1988.

 - Although it’s almost impossible to find a product without a barcode today, they first began to show up in the country’s supermarkets in 1974.
 Barcodes were originally designed as a way to keep track of railway cars as they traveled across the country.